 When the Romans invaded the Iberian Peninsula they brought the vines with them so we can guess that this was the very beginning of the vine cultivation in Madrid region and Center Spain and also assuming that it did not exist before that period.
-More than four hundred years later, Iberia was conquered by the Visigoths and some other barbarian tribes such as Sueves, Alans and Vandals.
-They loved alcohol consumption and also became Christian so the vine farming kept its importance.
-We could think that the Moorish invasion of the VIII century was bringing the wine making to an end but this did not happen despite the koranic prohibition.
-The first confirmed data about the existence of a wine making industry around Madrid region and center Spain dates back to the XIII century.
+More than four hundred years later, Iberia was conquered by the Visigoths and some other barbarian tribes such as Sueves, Alans, and Vandals.
+They loved alcohol consumption and also became Christian so vine farming kept its importance.
+We could think that the Moorish invasion of the VIII century was bringing the winemaking to an end but this did not happen despite the koranic prohibition.
+The first confirmed data about the existence of a wine-making industry around the Madrid region and center of Spain dates back to the XIII century.

-The XVI century ias also known as the ‘Golden Century’ because of the splendor of the Spanish Arts and by that time the King Philippe II decided to swich Toledo by Madrid as the new kingdom´s capital.
-This decision implied a remarkable increase of the local wine demand.
-On the second half of the XVII century Madrid had 63 winegrowers that were obliged to declare to the royal treasurer which was the amount of grapes they produced.
+The XVI century is as also known as the ‘Golden Century’ because of the splendor of the Spanish Arts and by that time the King Philippe II decided to switch Toledo by Madrid as the new kingdom´s capital.
+This decision implied a remarkable increase in the local wine demand.
+In the second half of the XVII century, Madrid had 63 winegrowers that were obliged to declare to the royal treasurer which was the number of grapes they produced.

-Madrid wine region begun the XX century with more than 60,000 hectares (almost 150,000 acres) of vineyards, but unfortunately it was 1914 when the first vines under the attack of phylloxera were detected on the western part of the wine region.
+Madrid wine region began the XX century with more than 60,000 hectares (almost 150,000 acres) of vineyards, but unfortunately, it was 1914 when the first vines under the attack of phylloxera were detected in the western part of the wine region.

 The plague ruined Madrid´s vineyard and forced a new strategy by planting grafted vines with the American rootstock and foreign varieties as a stalk, especially Garnacha (from the Northeastern part of Spain) into the western side of the wine region and ‘Airen’ (a white grape from La Mancha) into the eastern one.
 Due to the market needs, at that time volume became more attractive than quality for the vinegrowers.